 Not long after, Washington’s mother died, too, and he emigrated to the United States.
 The 1880 census shows him living as a single lodger in a distant relative’s home, and there’s no surviving entry for 1890.
 By the time we catch up with him in 1900, he’s the 38 year-old parent of many children with his wife Sarah:

 Note: the 1900 and 1910 US censuses include how many children a woman had borne and how many were living at the time.
 I’ve boxed this in red.
-In 1900, Sarah reported having 7 children, and that all were alive.
+In 1900, Sarah reported having 7 children, and they all were alive.

 Pushing ahead to the 1910 census, I can see that more children were born between 1900 and 1910.
 I also note that although the total number of Sarah’s children has risen to 13, only 11 are still living: